CycleCloud/cyclecloud_tutorials/Lab1/Tutorial.md

 Save the changes.
 The template file should now look like this: ![Edit Cluster Template](images/edit-cluster-template.png)

-This 15 lines express that two premium disks (SSD = True) of 512GB each should be added to the master node when it is provisioned, in a RAID 0 config.
+These 15 lines express that two premium disks (SSD = True) of 512GB each should be added to the master node when it is provisioned, in a RAID 0 config.
 This volume is then mounted at `/mnt/exports` and formatted as an `ext4` filesystem.

 The `Persistent = true` tag indicates that the two managed disks will not be deleted when the cluster is terminated.
-However, they will be deleted if the cluster is deleted.
+However, they *will* be deleted if the cluster is deleted.

 For more information about customizing volumes and mounts in a CycleCloud